Dassault Systemes to buy Medidata Solutions in US$5.8 billion deal

 French technology company Dassault Systemes said it had agreed to buy Medidata Solutions, a U.S. software company dealing in the sphere of clinical trials, in a deal worth US$5.8 billion on an enterprise value basis.

-PARIS: French technology company Dassault Systemes said it had agreed to buy Medidata Solutions, a U.S. software company dealing in the sphere of clinical trials, in a deal worth US$5.8 billion on an enterprise value basis.
+PARIS: French technology company Dassault Systemes has agreed to buy Medidata Solutions, a U.S. software company dealing in the sphere of clinical trials, in a record deal for Dassault worth US$5.8 billion on an enterprise value basis.

+Medidata has a stock market capitalization of around US$5.9 billion, according to Refinitiv Eikon data, while Dassault Systemes has a market capitalization of around 36 billion euros (US$40.8 billion).

-Dassault Systemes added that the takeover would strengthen its position in the life sciences field.
+Dassault Systemes said the takeover would strengthen its position in the life sciences field and boost its earnings from 2020 onwards.

 "Medidata's leading position in clinical trials complements our life sciences solutions on the 3DEXPERIENCE collaborative platform," said Dassault Systemes CEO Bernard Charles.